GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Method

-\paragraph{Input Feature Dropout} Training separate neural networks to compute $\Delta\MSE(X|Y; F, G)$ for each variable pair would create a substantial burden for applying this approach to systems with large number of variables.
+\textbf{Input Feature Dropout:} Training separate neural networks to compute $\Delta\MSE(X|Y; F, G)$ for each variable pair would make this approach infeasible for medical imaging studies with numerous variables.
 This is because the number of networks required would be proportional to the number of variables squared.
 Instead, we propose to train a single multi-task (i.e., multi-output) RNN, $F(\cdot;\theta)$, to approximate $\EE[\mathbf{X}_t | \mathbf{\Omega}^{t} \setminus \mathbf{Y}^{t}]$ and $\EE[\mathbf{X}_t | \mathbf{\Omega}^{t}]$, for all predicted variables $\mathbf{X}_t$.
+A similar technique has been shown to allow a single model to learn multiple predictive functions~\citep{nguyen2024knockout}.
 The RNN acts as the former when $Y$ is masked out of the input vector and acts as the latter when the input is complete.
-To obtain a model that can produce accurate predictions under these scenarios, during training, we augment each mini-batch by dropping out individual variables from the input features.
+To obtain a model that can produce accurate predictions under these scenarios, during training, we augment each mini-batch by dropping out subject variables from the input features.

-\paragraph{Implementation Details} We used repeated 5-fold cross-validation to split a dataset into training, validation, and test sets with a 3:1:1 ratio.
-The RNN is trained to minimize next-step prediction error using Adam~\cite{kingma2015adam}, L2 loss, and a learning rate of 3E-4.
+\textbf{Implementation Details:} The same settings of \MNAME~are used in all experiments.
+We used repeated 5-fold cross-validation to split a dataset into training, validation, and test sets with a 3:1:1 ratio.
+The RNN is trained to minimize next-step prediction error using Adam~\citep{kingma2015adam}, L2 loss, and a learning rate of 3E-4.
 The RNN has one hidden layer of size 256.
-Training was done on a NVIDIA TITAN Xp GPU.
+Training was done on an NVIDIA TITAN Xp GPU.
 The validation set is used for early stopping.
 Cross-validation is repeated 4 times, resulting in 20 different splits of data.
 We find 4 repetitions to strike a good balance between robustness and speed.
 Running more repetitions might slightly improve the results when missingness is severe but at a higher computational cost (see Appendix~\ref{app:more_reps}).
 We perform a t-test on the $\Delta\MSE$ statistic and use the significance level threshold of 0.05.